szczyglis-dev/py-gpt/README.md

 The application is free, open-source, and runs on PCs with `Linux`, `Windows 10`, `Windows 11` and `Mac`.
 Full Python source code is available on `GitHub`.

-**PyGPT uses the user's API key  -  to use the GPT models, you must have a registered OpenAI account and your own API key.
-Local models do not require any API keys.**
+PyGPT uses your own API credentials to connect to supported AI providers such as OpenAI, Google, Anthropic, xAI, Perplexity, Mistral, OpenRouter, and others.
+Depending on the selected model and provider, you may need an account and a valid API key for that service.
+Local models do not require external API credentials.
 You can also use built-it LlamaIndex support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
 Additional API keys may be required.